JeremiasInCode/JeremiasInCode/README.md

 ## 👤 About me

-<p> I am passionate about coding and constantly strive to improve my technical skills.
-Currently, I am focused on learning C# and Python with SQL including ORM.
-On the FrontEnd, I mainly use JavaScript with React framework but especially focus on the backend. </p>
+<p> I am junior developer passionate about coding and constantly strive to improve my technical skills for to create everything he could think of.
+Currently, I am focused C, C#, Python and SQL</p>

 <br>